MAGICGrants/so-simple-theme/_posts/blog/2022-01-23-Monero-Fund-Committee.md

 **Deverick** is an application security developer for Blackbaud, a leading nonprofit cloud services platform.
 He co-planned the 2021 Monero Party.

 **Csilla Brimer** is a blockchain consultant at Willenrimer and a co-founder of the Open Economy Initiative.
-She planned co-planned the 2021 Monero Party.
+She co-planned the 2021 Monero Party.

 ## Special Thanks